jglev/atom-language-org-checkboxes/README.md

 `- []`, `- [ ]`: Todo
 `- [X]`, `- [x]`: Done
-`- [>]`: Next / Scheduled
+`- [7]`: Done, but on a different day (Date or reference goes in parentheses at the end of the line) `- [>]`: Next / Scheduled
 `- [<]`: Migrated
 `- [/]`: Right now / In progress